Road6943/RoadRayge/README.md

 # RoadRayge
 Fully customizable theme and graphics editor for [arras.io](https://arras.io/).
 Successor to TIGER by Road#6943 and Arras Graphics Client by Ray Adams.
 We worked together to combine both of our editors into RoadRayge, giving you the best of both worlds!

+To provide feedback, message @road6943 or Road#6943 on Discord, or use [this form](https://docs.google.com/forms/d/e/1FAIpQLScu3JirmpF9YzDqP9JIZPJlGSsQDMEXnGtNY4zit7FaJgTpOg/viewform).
+You can also find me on the [Arras Theme Library Discord Server](https://discord.gg/DH2DP8JPhP)!

 ---

 **How to Install (Web):**